 DALE CARNEGIE DIED THE YEAR I WAS BORN

 …and yet the principles he learned about people are still the best.
 Eighty years after the publication of his book, he is still educating us.
+6 Ways to Make People Like You: Principle 3 continues to enlighten us.

 I quote, “The average person is more interested in his or her own name than in all the other names on earth put together.
 Remember that name and call it easily, and you have paid a subtle and very effective compliment.” -Dale Carnegie